 Speaking with (or in) tongues is “the supernatural gift of speaking in another language without it having been learned.”
 The Greek word underlying this phrase is glossa, which means a tongue, either as the organ of the body or as a language.
 Hence, a modern theological term for speaking in tongues is glossolalia.
 Some modern translations render the KJV phrase “speak with other tongues” as “speak in foreign tongues” (Moffat), “speak in foreign languages” (Goodspeed), and “speak in different languages” (Phillips).

 Tag: Holy Spirit

-The baptism by the Holy Spirit must not be confused with the initial regeneration work of the Spirit, which takes place in a person that accept Jesus Christ as Lord and Savior.
-He can be regenerated and indwelt by the Spirit, but miss the actual baptism.
+The Holy Spirit Baptism must not be confused with the initial regeneration work of the Holy Spirit, which takes place in a person that accepts Jesus Christ as Lord and Savior.
+He can be regenerated and indwelt by the Holy Spirit, but miss the actual baptism.